OfficeDev/office-js-docs-pr/word/Word Add-ins JavaScript Reference/range.md

 ```

 ### insertBreak(breakType: BreakType, insertLocation: InsertLocation)
 Inserts a break at the specified location.
+A break can only be inserted into range objects that are contained within the main document body, except if it is a line break which can be inserted into any body object.
 The insertLocation value can be 'Replace', 'Before' or 'After'.

 #### Syntax
 ```js